cashTangoTangoCash/orgFixLinks/README.md

 The Gauld Tutorial <http://www.alan-g.me.uk/tutor/index.htm>

-I am well aware that I did not read and understand everything, and have much more to learn.
+I am highly aware that I did not read and understand everything, and have much more to learn.